bbf6/awsome-todo/README.md

 This is a Quasar project to write "to do tasks".
 A fully implementation is available on [https://todo.devartiral.com](https://todo.devartiral.com).

+The api repository for this app is in [this repository](https://github.com/bbf6/todo-api).

 The features included in this app are:
 - Creation of task with schedule.
 - Option to show the task split by done and undone or all together.